Gain the knowledge and skills to make a powerful difference in the lives of young children and their families.

 Qualified candidates certified in areas other than early childhood education may enroll in this program to earn a second teaching certificate and fulfill the graduate degree requirement for professional (permanent) certification in both areas.

 Exceptional Hands-On Learning

 Student teaching is a central component of Adelphi’s master’s in early childhood education.
-Because of our partnerships with K–12 schools in Nassau County, Suffolk County, and New York City, in addition to our close ties with Teach America, we offer fieldwork in many different school districts and learning institutions, such as our Alice Brown Early Learning Center.
+Because of our partnerships with Pre-K–12 schools in Nassau County, Suffolk County, and New York City, in addition to our close ties with Teach America, we offer fieldwork in many different school districts and learning institutions, such as our Alice Brown Early Learning Center.